alpas/alpasdev/src/main/resources/docs/validation.md

 <a name="ignoring-uniqueness"></a>
 #### [Ignoring uniqueness validation for a value](#ignoring-uniqueness)

 Sometimes you may require to ignore a given value under a column during the unique validation check.
-Think of creating a user profile with an **email** column vs updating that profile later.
-When creating the profile, you want to make sure that no other user exists in the database with the same email address.
-Your rule for this would look something
+Think of creating a user profile with an `email` column **vs** updating that same profile later.
+When creating the profile, you want to make sure no other user exists in the database with the same email address.
+Your validation rule for this would look something like:
-like:

 <span class="line-numbers" data-start="8">